Snow Removal and Insurance

 “I had this one contractor who swore up and down that he didn’t need the general liability coverage.
 During one job his company did for a warehouse, the snow was accidentally pushed too much along the curb, covering up a fire hydrant.
 Later that day, an accident occurred at the warehouse, and when the firemen showed up, they couldn’t locate the hydrant,” says Rolph.
 “The facility burned down; their insurance company sued, and won.
 If the contractor had the general liability, he would have been protected.”

 Sounds freakishly unreal, doesn’t it?
 But what about something even more innocent, like pushing snow into a mound for kids to play on?
 Rolph continues, “A couple of kids were playing on a hill that was created by the contractor.
 A kid fell off the mound and ended up dislocating his shoulder.
 You can guess the rest: his parents sued the contractor and won, making him pay the child’s medical bills, rehabilitation, and suffering.
+It was another instance where general liability coverage would have successfully protected the contractor.”

 So how much should you insure?
 Rolph recommends that contractors make sure that the minimum coverage is $1 million/$2 million--which equates to $1 million per occurrence, and $2 million per policy year.
 But, having an umbrella policy helps many contractors sleep better at night.